PURCHASING

 PER MINUTE

-the cost per minute.
-Your provider should be able to give you the same
+per minute.
+Your provider should be able to give you the same rate on calling

-rate on calling cards that you receive for your normal long distance calls
+cards that you receive for your normal long distance calls from your business

-from your business location.
-If you have both dedicated (connection through
+location.
+If you have both dedicated (connection through a high-capacity circuit

-true with all calls (except with certain pre-arranged calling plans),
+with all calls (except with certain pre-arranged calling plans), rates for calls

-rates for calls placed with your card will have varying rates for intrastate,
+placed with your card will have varying rates for intrastate, interstate and

 Local

-as with calls from your location, it is vital when negotiating calling
+calls from your location, it is vital when negotiating calling card rates to

-card rates to negotiate rates that are fixed for the duration of the contract.
+negotiate rates that are fixed for the duration of the contract.
+If your rates

 BILLING